tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 * You mined it thinking it was a `1T` card and turns out it's not.

-Preemptively getting rid of cards that have a potential to become leeches or cards that are too complicated and waste your time is a valuable technique that's going to help you avoid getting overwhelmed with the SRS in the long run.
+Preemptively getting rid of cards that have a potential to become leeches or cards that are too complicated and waste your time is a valuable technique.
+It is going to help you avoid getting overwhelmed with the SRS in the long run.

-However, I advice you to **be careful** with deletions.
+However, I advise you to **be careful** with deletions.
 It's way harder to restore a deleted card than bring back a suspended one.
-Suspend cards instead.
+**Suspend** cards instead.
 If you change your mind, put the card back into the rotation and try to learn it again.

 ## Get the AJT Flexible Grading add-on